ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/model_details/plants/data_export.md

 There are three kinds of data output available for export from the plants model, written to separate files in the output directory for a simulation.

-* [**Cohort data**](#cohort-data): writes data to the file `plants_cohort_data.csv` on the cohorts across the simulation, with attributes provided for each cohort at each timestep.
+* [**Cohort data**](#cohort-data): provides data on the individuals within each cohort at each timestep, including traits, allometry, carbon allocation and stoichiometric biomasses.
+The data are written to the file `plants_cohort_data.csv`
-* [**Community canopy data**](#community-canopy-data): writes data to the file `plants_community_canopy_data.csv`  on the canopy structure within each cell in the simulation for each time step, with attributes provided for each community and each canopy layer at each timestep.
+* [**Community canopy data**](#community-canopy-data): provides community level summary data on the vertically structured canopy within each cell at each time step.
+The data are written to the file `plants_community_canopy_data.csv`.
-* [**Stem canopy data**](#stem-canopy-data): writes data to the file `plants_stem_canopy_data.csv` data on the individual stem contributions to the community canopy, with attributes provided for each cohort in each canopy layer for each timestep.
+* [**Stem canopy data**](#stem-canopy-data): provides data on the contribution of individual crowns within cohorts to the vertically structured canopy within each cell at each time step.
+Data are written to the file `plants_stem_canopy_data.csv`.

-The sections below describe the configuration settings and then the available attributes for each data type.

 ## Configuration settings

 Data export is controlled through the `["plants.community_data_export"]` configuration section.
-In the default configuration shown below, the default settings do not include any attribute names for any of the three data types and so no data is exported.
+The configuration settings includes a section for each of the three data types above, which can be used to provide a list of names of attributes to be exported for that data type:

+* `[]` - the default value of an empty list does not export any attributes.
+* `["attribute_a", "attribute_b"]`: the named attributes are exported.
+* `"ALL"`: This is a special keyword value that provides a shortcut to exporting all available attributes.

+Each data type has a number of mandatory indexing fields which will automatically be exported if any attributes are selected.
+These are shown in the sections below, but are the fields needed to index the data within the simulation, such as the cohort ID, cell ID, time etc.

+The default settings are shown below along with a short description of each setting:

 ```{code-cell} ipython3
 :tags: [remove-input]